yonis-savary/sharp-php/Docs/core/logging.md

 $logger->log("DEBUG", "Hello there");
 ```

-But writting log level can be quite tedious, that is why the `Logger` class got those shortcut
+But writting log level can be quite tedious, that is why the `Logger` class got some shortcuts:
 ```php
 $logger->debug("I'm a debug line");
 $logger->info("I'm an info line");